yoctoproject/poky/documentation/ref-manual/variables.rst

    :term:`IMAGE_CMD`
-      Specifies the command to create the image file for a specific image type, which corresponds to the value set set in :term:`IMAGE_FSTYPES`, (e.g. ``ext3``,
+      Specifies the command to create the image file for a specific image type, which corresponds to the value set in :term:`IMAGE_FSTYPES`, (e.g. ``ext3``,
       ``btrfs``, and so forth).
 When setting this variable, you should use an override for the associated type.
 Here is an example: